tagspaces/documentation/docs/extensions/image-viewer.md

 ## Features

-- Opening of the following image formats: JPG, PNG, GIF, SVG, BMP, WEBP, ICO, PSD, TIFF, DNG, CR2, AVIF
+- Opening of the following image formats: JPG, PNG, GIF, SVG, BMP, WEBP, ICO, PSD, TIFF, DNG, CR2, AVIF, TGA
 - Zooming, flipping and rotating of the current image
 - Different background colors of the viewer for better contrast
 - For JPG files it features an integrated Exif and IPTC reader with auto rotation of photos according to the Exif information
 - Support image printing
 - Grayscale filter
+- Exporting current image in JPG, PNG or WEBP format (only for the desktop apps)

 ![Screenshot of the Image Viewer as running in the Linux version of TagSpaces](/media/extensions/viewer-image-demo.gif)